 - the first in more than thirty years - was successfully fought by local activists due to its impact on the fish and waterways

 of arid Western Colorado.
 Yet exploratory activities continue across the region, and mines remain on standby status both to avoid cleanup and to restart operations should uranium prices recover.
+Should the proposed national strategic uranium stockpile come into being, mining operations in Colorado and the Four Corners region would quickly resume.

 Chenoweth, William L. / U.S. Department of Energy Office.
 "The Uranium-Vanadium Deposits of the Uravan Mineral Belt and Adjacent Areas, Colorado and Utah.